+Everyone reacts differently to medications.
 Things that you can do to ensure medication safety:

-- Notify your nurse if you have any unexpected symptoms after taking a medication, especially if this is a new medicine for you. - Make sure you have a special wristband stating you have an allergy.
-Let your nurse know right away if that wristband comes off. - If you have any questions or concerns regarding your medication, a pharmacist is available to talk to you. - Speak up if you have questions or concerns.
-If you don't understand something, it's ok to ask again.
-You and your family members play a vital role by becoming an active and informed member of your healthcare team.
+- Notify your nurse if you have any unexpected symptoms after taking a medication, especially if this is a new medicine for you.
+These may include: - Nausea, vomiting, or diarrhea - Back pain, chest pain, leg cramps or headache - Bleeding gums, nosebleed, or bloody stool - Dizziness, faintness, or heart palpitations - Anxiety, difficulty sleeping, or suicidal thoughts - Make sure you have a special wristband stating you have an allergy.
+Let your nurse know right away if that wristband comes off. - If you have any questions or concerns regarding your medication, you can request to speak to a pharmacist. - Speak up if you have questions or concerns.
+If you don't understand something, it's ok to ask again. - You and your family members play a vital role by becoming an active and informed member of your healthcare team.

-Equipment Safety
+Equipment Safety It is likely that you'll use medical

-It is likely that you'll use medical equipment such as an IV Pump and/or other equipment during your stay.
+equipment such as an IV Pump and/or other equipment during your stay.
 If you are unsure if a device is working properly, press your call button to tell your nurse your concerns.
 Do not turn off alarms or attempt to change the settings on medical equipment.
 Do not allow family members to adjust settings on any medical equipment.
 For your safety do not leave the main hospital building with medical equipment.

 Prevent infection by washing your hands or using hand sanitizer often.
-And don't hesitate to remind your care team members to do the same.
+Don't hesitate to remind your care team members to do the same.